vr-voyage/wiki-notes/en/unity/csharp/editor-create-png-texture.md

 Texture2D(int width, int height, GraphicsFormat format, int mipCount, TextureCreationFlags flags)
 ```

-With the TextureCreationFlags, you can enable CrunchCompression.
+> With the TextureCreationFlags, you can enable CrunchCompression.
+> {.is-info}

 ## Set the pixels Colors

 To set the pixels colors, the simple way is to create an array of `width` * `height` Color or Color32 objects, and then either use `texture.SetPixels` or `SetPixels32`.
 When using a more complex texture format, where you understand the pixel format, you can use `SetPixelsData<T>`.
-This method won't be shown here.
+This method won't be shown here, however.

 ```csharp
 Color32 colors = new Color32[texture.width * texture.height];